-- 1. He or she (a) is in grades 3-12, (b) his or her IEP requires that special education support and services be provided during Physical Education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or - 2.
-He or she (a) has an IEP, (b) is participating in an adaptive athletic program outside of the school setting, and (c) the parent/guardian documents the student's participation as required by the Superintendent or designee.
+- 1. They (a) are in grades 3-12, (b) their IEP requires that special education support and services be provided during Physical Education time, and (c) the parent/guardian agrees or the IEP team makes the determination; or - 2.
+They (a) have an IEP, (b) are participating in an adaptive athletic program outside of the school setting, and (c) the parent/guardian documents the student's participation as required by the Superintendent or designee.